Winona LaDuke: Early life and education

-Winona (meaning "first daughter" in Dakota language) LaDuke was born in 1959 in Los Angeles, California, to Betty Bernstein and Vincent LaDuke (later known as Sun Bear).
+Winona (meaning "first daughter" in the Dakota language) LaDuke was born in 1959 in Los Angeles, California, to Betty Bernstein and Vincent LaDuke (later known as Sun Bear).
 Her father was from the Ojibwe White Earth Reservation in Minnesota, and her mother of Jewish European ancestry from The Bronx, New York.
 LaDuke spent some of her childhood in Los Angeles, but was primarily raised in Ashland, Oregon.
 Due to her father's heritage, she was enrolled at birth with the White Earth Nation, but did not live at White Earth, or any other reservation, until 1982.
 She started work at White Earth after graduating from college when she got a job there as principal of the high school.

 After her parents married, Vincent LaDuke worked as an actor in Hollywood in supporting roles in Western movies, while Betty LaDuke completed her academic studies.
 The couple separated when Winona was five, and her mother took a position as an art instructor at Southern Oregon College, now Southern Oregon University at Ashland, then a small logging and college town near the California border.
 In the 1980s, Vincent reinvented himself as a New Age spiritual leader by the name Sun Bear.

 While growing up in Ashland, LaDuke attended public school and was on the debate team in high school.
 She attended Harvard University, where she joined a group of Indigenous activists, and graduated in 1982 with a Bachelor of Arts in economics (rural economic development).
 When she moved to White Earth, she did not know the Ojibwe language, or many people, and was not quickly accepted.
 While working as the principal of the local Minnesota reservation high school, she completed research for her master's thesis on the reservation's subsistence economy and became involved in local issues.
 She completed an M.A. in community economic development through Antioch University's distance-learning program.